aturner-epcc/uknss-benchmark-ior_mdtest/README.QoS.N10.md

 # II.
 Running the QoS Resource Division Scaling tests
 --------------------------------------------------------------------------------

+For each of the below tests, there are annotated Slurm batch scripts in the `QoS_Scripts` directory.

 ##    1. IOR, sequential, N to N, reads and writes

         a) Run the IOR test 1d), sufficient compute nodes to achieve maximum